sruthi-bopparthi/waph-bopparsr/labs/lab2/README.md

 ### a.
 Ajax

-I updated my HTML page by introducing a user input field, a button, and a '<div>' element.
+I updated my HTML page by introducing a user input field, a button, and a `<div>` element.
 With JavaScript, I programmed the button to retrieve user input when clicked.
 Subsequently, I implemented an Ajax GET request, leveraging the echo.php web application from a previous lab.
 This request is designed to send the user input to the server.
 To complete the interaction, I set up an event listener to capture the HTTP response and display its content in the response element on my webpage.

 ![Figure 10: Ajax Echo Response](Images/AjaxEcho.png)

 ### b.
 CSS

 I enhanced my webpage's visual appeal by incorporating CSS through various methods.
 Using inline CSS, I directly applied styles to specific elements within the HTML, tailoring their appearance individually.
 I applied inline CSS to Analog clock to set background color.
-In the '<head>' section of my HTML, I employed internal CSS using the '<style>' tag to define broader styling rules that apply to multiple elements.
+In the `<head>` section of my HTML, I employed internal CSS using the `<style>` tag to define broader styling rules that apply to multiple elements.
 This allowed for consistent formatting across the page.
 I applied this for the button and setting the backgrounf colors for heading, adding borders, border color to User input and requests.
 For a more organized approach, I created an external CSS file (e.g., styles.css) and linked it to my HTML using the '<link>' tag.
 This external stylesheet centralized my styling instructions, promoting maintainability.
 Additionally, I utilized a remote CSS file, accessed through a provided link, to leverage pre-existing styles and further streamline the design process.

 ![Figure 11: CSS Styling](Images/CSS.png)